Kellner's Bach

 Well temperaments are used today by harpsichordists, fortepiano players, and historically-informed keyboard performers.
 Many period instrument specialists choose specific well temperaments to match the repertoire being performed.

-Tunable supports Kellner Temperament and 15 other tuning systems including equal temperament, Pythagorean, just intonation, and well temperaments.
+Tunable supports Kellner's Bach and 17 other tuning systems including equal temperament, Pythagorean, just intonation, and well temperaments.
 See exact Hz values in real-time as you play.

 Related Pages